opentelekomcloud/docs/cce/user-guide/loadbalancer.md

         **Other configurations**

         -   **Specifications**  : This field is displayed only when you select  **Public network**  and  **Automatic creation**  for  **Elastic Load Balancer**.
 You can click  **Change configuration**  to modify the name, specifications, and bandwidth of the load balancer.
+        -   **Algorithm Type**:  **Weighted round robin**,  **Weighted least connections**, and  **Source IP hash**  are available.
+The weight is dynamically adjusted based on the number of pods of the workload associated with the service on each node.
+            -   **Weighted round robin**: Requests are forwarded to different servers based on their weights, which indicate server processing performance.
+Backend servers with higher weights receive proportionately more requests, whereas equal-weighted servers receive the same number of requests.
+This algorithm is often used for short connections, such as HTTP services.
+            -   **Weighted least connections**: In addition to the weight assigned to each server, the number of connections processed by each backend server is also considered.
+Requests are forwarded to the server with the lowest connections-to-weight ratio.
+Building on  **least connections**, the  **weighted least connections**  algorithm assigns a weight to each server based on their processing capability.
+This algorithm is often used for persistent connections, such as database connections.
+            -   **Source IP hash**: The source IP address of each request is calculated using the hash algorithm to obtain a unique hash key, and all backend servers are numbered.
+The generated key allocates the client to a particular server.
+This enables requests from different clients to be distributed in load balancing mode and ensures that requests from the same client are forwarded to the same server.
+This algorithm applies to TCP connections without cookies.

+        -   **Sticky Session**: Listeners ensure session stickiness based on IP addresses.
+Requests from the same IP address will be forwarded to the same backend server.
+This feature is disabled by default.
+You can specify a source IP address when this feature is enabled.
         -   **Health Check**: This option is enabled by default.
 Configure health check parameters as prompted.

     -   **Port Settings**